MisterStump/TTS-Scripting-Doc/docs/assetbundle.md

-AssetBundle is a special [Object](object) type that has access to assetbundle related functions like looping and trigger effects.
+AssetBundle is a special [Object](object) type that has access to [custom AssetBundle](http://berserk-games.com/knowledgebase/assetbundles/) related functions like looping and trigger effects.

 Example Usage: `self.AssetBundle.getLoopingEffects()`